 Up until the 1960s, so called Traditional Climbing was the only style practiced.
-From about that time onwards, a number of new styles developed - traditional climbing benefitted by the development of more sophisticated types of removable protection (such protection was placed by hand by the leader and removed by hand by the second).
+From about that time onwards, different styles developed - traditional climbing benefitted by the development of more sophisticated types of removable protection (such protection was placed by hand by the leader and removed by hand by the second).
 This clean climbing 'leave no trace' ethic became the dominant paradigm in the 1970s.